dlyongemallo/valgrind.nvim/README.md

 # valgrind.nvim

-A neovim plugin for valgrind (memcheck and helgrind) integration.
+A neovim plugin for valgrind (memcheck and helgrind) and sanitizers (address and thread) integration.

 ## Installation